Airports, stations provide captive market for retailers

 The sector is enjoying 10 percent annual growth and should nearly double by 2020 from 60 billion euros ($73.60 billion) in 2013, according to travel data firm Generation Research.

-While airports have long been the preserve of luxury brands, mid-tier names like Spanish fashion chain Desigual and British department store John Lewis [JLPLC.UL] are now snapping up prime locations to raise their profile among travelers.
+While airports have long been the preserve of luxury brands, mid-tier names like Spanish fashion chain Desigual and British department store John Lewis are now snapping up prime locations to raise their profile among travellers.

-"Be in travel if you want to be a global brand," said Manel Jadraque, managing director of Desigual, which has helped its colorful garments gain a wider following by opening stores in top airports, hotels, resorts, ports and train stations.

 "Nearly 50 percent intend to purchase while waiting to take a plane or a train.
 Those people are international, they are captive, they have two or three hours to kill," said Laurence Anne Parent, managing partner at Advancy strategy consultants.